eharpste/Conway/README.markdown

-Warning: the current checked in project doesn't seem to play well with macs.
+The previous warning for Macs should be fixed at this point.

+In this doc TODO is for features to be added and Issues is for things that need to be fixed.

 #TODO
 * Add spaceship to game board
 * Add ship controls
-* get rendering to fit the window and be properly centered
+* get all layers to fit the window
-* find a way to move along the board
 * implment the 3 board layers and have them render in parallax to eachother
+* tie the board updates and camera moves to time deltas.

+#Issues
+*Figure out why green cells show up in other layers *Figure out why the camera is jerky